AvacWeb/Panda/README.md

 ---------------------------

 #### Adding Keywords or Specials
-__Keywords and Specials can only be "words", do not add symbols or operators using these methods. '_' and '-' might be okay for including functions like 'array_walk' for example. __
+__Keywords and Specials can only be "words", do not add symbols or operators using these methods.
+Underscore and '-' might be okay for including functions like 'array_walk' for example. __

 You can add extra keywords and special words to a language using the `addKeyword` or `addSpecial` method.
 ```javascript